Interested in printing your own calendars in Lightroom, using your own images?

 These templates are based on the ISO standard calendar, that is, weeks begins with Monday.
 I’ve also included week numbers according to ISO standards.

-The below listed packages contain the calendar templates for 2015.
+The below listed packages contain the calendar templates for 2024 (from 2023, two different layout sets are included: 1) the ordinary classic font size and 2) a layout with smaller fonts for dates).
 Just download and use directly in Lightrooms print module using Ed’s print presets!
 For some additional (and ISO paper size) presets, see below.

 Matt’s article gives great information on how to install and use the templates and presets!